 - Increased rate of inflation and stable expectations for the future

-- Higher rate of Job creation
+- The higher rate of Job creation

-- Higher rate of GDP growth
+- A higher rate of GDP growth

 ECB Quantitative Easing Timeline

 Subsequently, in 2013 the Swiss National Bank held one of the largest Balance Sheet equivalent to the size of the economy of Switzerland.
 The ECB’s assets were around 30% of the GDP.
-One of the massive changes in policies of 2015 was termed as ‘Expanded asset purchase programme’ which involved purchase of €60 billion from central governments, agencies and European institutions would be bought on a monthly basis.
+One of the massive changes in policies of 2015 was termed as ‘Expanded asset purchase programme’ which involved a purchase of €60 billion from central governments, agencies and European institutions would be bought on a monthly basis.

 The Quantitative Easing lasted until September 2016 with a total Quantitative Easing of €1.1 trillion.

 This has been a guide on what is Quantitative Easing (QE).
 Here we discuss its definition along with examples from Japan, US, UK, ECB and process of Quantitative Easing.
 You may have a look at these below articles for further learnings –

 - Differences Between Asset Purchase vs Stock Purchase

 - How to Become a Quantitative Financial Analyst